jmarini/nanoscope/README.rst

 .. image:: https://coveralls.io/repos/jmarini/nanoscope/badge.svg
         :target: https://coveralls.io/r/jmarini/nanoscope

 Nanoscope is a library to handle parsing and processing of Veeco Nanoscope Dimension AFM files.
-Currently hard-coded to only work for version 0x05120130 since that is what I have access to for testing, but it will likely work on newer versions.
+Currently hard-coded to only work for version 0x05120130 and 0x09300201 since that is what I have access to for testing, but it will likely work on newer versions.

 Features